 He has an associate degree from SPC, a bachelor's degree in mass communications from the University of South Florida, as well as a master's degree in education and a doctorate in curriculum and instruction from the University of South Florida.
 He came to SPC in 2006 as an assessment coordinator for academic programs.
 Most recently he served as the executive director of Institutional Research and Effectiveness.
 In 2011, he was the winner of the Exemplary Institutional Effectiveness Practice Award presented by the Association of Florida Colleges.
-He is a published author and has won numerous awards for his written works.
+He is a published author and has won numerous awards for his written works In March 2016, he was selected as one of forty leaders from across the nation for the inaugural Aspen Presidential Fellowship for Community College Excellence.